sectrean/di-kit/README.md

 DI-Gen
 ======

-DI-Gen is a simple, dependency injection package for Go that uses modern Go conventions and features like Context and generics.
+DI-Gen is a minimal dependency injection container for Go.